Share a Plate, Share a Story

 The Coventry Cultural Challenge was a two-day event where teams were given access to the latest Coventry cultural data and asked to develop an idea/proposal that had the potential to ‘make life better in Coventry’.
 At the end of the weekend, each team presented their ideas to a jury of experts.

-When answering the question ‘To what extent do cultural activities enhance community cohesion?’ the team focussed on the aspect of food deprivation.
+When answering the question ‘to what extent do cultural activities enhance community cohesion?’ the team focused on the aspect of food deprivation.

 People from different social classes don’t often interact with each other, which can lead to poorer community cohesion and feelings of being unsafe.
 Participation in cultural activities leads to greater interaction and therefore enables people to feel safer.